-(\) Through:
+() Through:

-Name of direct holder Number of direct charge

-of the interest Number of direct shares
+Name of direct holder of the interest Number of direct shares No details a.
+Conditions of the authorisation

-No details

 A.10.
 Indicate the term and conditions of the authorisation granted by the general meeting to the board to issue, buy or sell own shares: